MetricStream/SQLBuilder/docs/Rationale.md

    ```

 - `MockResultSet.create(String tag, String[] labels, Object[][] data)` is the most low-level approach but unlike most
-  other approaches allows to use correctly typed data instead of strings.
+  other approaches allows using correctly typed data instead of strings.

 As explained above, these test data sets must be added to `MockSQLBuilderProvider` so that they can be consumed by your
 code.
 Apart from the generic `MockSQLBuilderProvider.addResultSet(ResultSet resultSet)` which can be used to enqueue